Parliament of the Cayman Islands: History

 The first meeting to discuss the possible legislative future of the Cayman Islands took place on 5 December 1831 at Pedro St. James Castle, a great house in the fertile area of Savannah on Grand Cayman.
 This building is the seat of parliamentary beginnings in the Cayman Islands.

 By 1909 what got established as the Legislative Assembly of Justices and Vestry was meeting in the Court House on the waterfront in what is now the headquarters of the Cayman Islands National Museum, in front of Hog Sty Bay and the cruise passenger arrival terminal.
 The building served as the seat of government, the court house and the legislature.
 Now it is the home of the Cayman Islands National Museum.

 The present Parliament building was built on the site of the former Princess Royal Park.
 The building design was the subject of some controversy when selected as the winner of an international architectural competition.
 Being the first poured concrete public building in Cayman, modern techniques were not yet in use, so the concrete was mixed on the street and poured pail by pail by a bucket brigade.
 The cornerstone was laid by Captain Rayal Brazly Bodden, MBE, JP, on 29 September 1971.
 The building was completed in July 1972.

 By 2003, the legislature had outgrown the space and the building was in need of renovating.
 Repair and refurbishment work on the building began in February 2003, which added more space through reconfiguration, and renovated and refurbished portions of the interior, including the main chamber.

 The newly refurbished and expanded building was inaugurated with the opening of the Legislature session on 2 July 2004, two months before Hurricane Ivan, which almost completely devastated Grand Cayman over a two-day period (11–12 September 2004).
 The LA building withstood the storm with minor damage to its roof.

 Nineteen members (Members of the Parliament, MPs) are currently elected on a "one person, one vote" basis, following a Constitution Order in 2015.
-This replaced the electoral system form the 2009 constitutional amendment (where 18 members were elected from five multi- and two single-member constituencies).
+This replaced the electoral system from the 2009 constitutional amendment (where 18 members were elected from five multi- and two single-member constituencies).
 The two ex officio (appointed) members, the Deputy Governor and the Attorney-General, are appointed by the Governor of the Cayman Islands.

 On 3 December 2020, the Legislative Assembly of the Cayman Islands was renamed the Parliament of the Cayman Islands by the Cayman Islands Constitution (Amendment) Order 2020.